 Hobby – Rare – A summer visitor to Norfolk tending to pass through the area rather than frequent.
 Sightings over the Village in Sept 2009, 2010, 2012 and June 2013 over Mill Rd.
 (HB).

-Little Grebe – rare – Only one recorded sighting of this little waterbird with it puffball plumage and habit of spending as much time under water as on top.
+Little Grebe – rare – Only a few recorded sightings of this little waterbird with its puffball plumage and habit of spending as much time under water as on top.
 Single birds seen at the Hethersett Hall Lake November 2015 and January 2016.

 Moorhen – Common – A resident breeding bird wherever there is a pond or lake.
 65 birds seen at Hall Lake at one time January 1995 (DD).